Transformers with RL or SFT Provably Learn Sparse Boolean Functions, But Differently: Sufficient Conditions for Provable Learning

-\paragraph{Intuitive analysis.}During policy gradient training, $f(\cdot; \mW)$ generates a large number of trajectories~(reasoning sequences) and receives an immediate reward for each action it takes.
+\paragraph{Intuitive analysis. }During policy gradient training, $f(\cdot; \mW)$ generates a large number of trajectories~(reasoning sequences) and receives a reward for each action.
 Thus, for the $t$-th action $\sqy^{(t)}$, as long as the policy gradient Eq.~\eqref{eq:policy_g} contains sufficient information to tell the relevant positions~(the child nodes of a token of $\sqy^{(t)}$) from the irrelevant ones~(other nodes), $f(\cdot; \mW)$ can be optimized to obtain higher $t$-th step reward $r_t$.
-Interestingly, such separation of the policy gradient can be shown to be equivalent to the separation of the \emph{critical gradient component}\footnote{This name is because the policy gradient can be expressed by the critical gradient component, see Lem.~\ref{lemma:separation_gamma}.}~(Lem.~\ref{lemma:separation_gamma})
+Interestingly, such separation of the policy gradient can be shown to be equivalent to the separation of the \emph{critical gradient component}\footnote{This name is because the policy gradient can be expressed by the critical gradient component, see Lem.~\ref{lemma:separation_gamma}.}~(Lem.~\ref{lemma:separation_gamma}) defined by

-which is determined by the activation function $\psi(\cdot)$ and the 2-sparse Boolean function $\phi_2(\cdot, \cdot)$ given $t \in [T]$ and $l^{(t)}\in [d_t]$.
+which is determined by the activation function $\psi$ and the 2-sparse Boolean function $\phi_2$ given $t \in [T]$ and $l^{(t)}\in [d_t]$.
 In addition, the $t$-th step reward $r_t$ does not depend on rewards of other steps according to the form of the output of the transformer Eq.~\eqref{eq:output_transformer}.
 As a result, rewards for different steps can be optimized simultaneously under the separation of $\gamma_{l^{(t)}}^{j}$ for all tokens, which guarantees the learnability.